maxfierrog/maxfierrog.github.io/content/about/cv.md

 ## 🙋 Introduction

 I am a third-year undergraduate, and have found interests in pure mathematics, computer science, and systems programming.
-I also work in UC Berkeley IT and am involved with an applied research group exploring computational game theory, advised by [Dr. Dan Garcia](https://people.eecs.berkeley.edu/~ddgarcia/?_ga=2.162746047.2021628792.1679746835-1016432887.1673162780).
+I also work in UC Berkeley IT and am involved with an applied research group exploring computational game theory, advised by [Prof. Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).

 ---